What is Lead Nurturing?

 To gauge the time taken by the companies to respond to a web-generated lead, Harvard Business Review conducted a survey in which they audited 2,241 U.S companies and found that only 37% responded to their lead within an hour.
 16% responded within a day and 24% took more than 24 hours to respond.
 Astonishingly, 23% of the companies never responded at all.

 Within the companies that took more than 24 hours to respond, the average response time was 42 hours.
 They even discovered that contacting a lead with the first hour can be seven times more effective than contacting them an hour later.
 As compared to companies that waited 24 hours or longer, responding within one hour gave results that were 60 times better.

 5. Use interesting images and clear call to actions

-As users move through the funnel, images can be used to grab the attention of your leads.
+As users move through the sales funnel, images can be used to grab the attention and build trust of your leads.
 People tend to remember things better when they are delivered along with graphics.

 Your CTA should be clearly visible in the design of the email.
 Typically, it is preferable to have just one CTA, however, if you want to want to include more than one, ensure that all of them serve distinct purposes.
 Using vibrant colors for CTAs can help in grabbing the attention of leads as well.

 Emails are a great way of nurturing leads.
 You get to directly communicate with your leads and answer their questions.
 However, The State of B2B Lead Nurturing Survey by Oracle suggested that four out of five marketers say their email open rates are lesser than 20%.
 Thus, we can see a clear necessity to move beyond inbox and be present on other online platforms.
 As a result, you need to develop a lead nurturing strategy that sends messages to your leads not just using one channel but all the channels that are relevant to your leads.